 Though it doesn't offer the same storage options as a full-circle shelf does, it gives easy access to kitchen items stored in your hard-to-reach L-shaped corner cabinet.

-Your kitchen should be both attractive and highly functional.
-The materials and finishes you use for your cabinets should blend perfectly.
+A great kitchen balances both aesthetic and function.
+To achieve both, the materials and finishes you use for your cabinets should blend perfectly.

 Source: Vauth Segal